nylas/inbox-ios/README.md

 After Cocoapods has installed dependencies, open the project's .xcworkspace (not the .xcproj).
 Have fun.

-#### Testing
+#### Testing & Linting

-The core business logic of BigSur should be extensively tested.
 To run tests within Xcode, choose Product > Test from the menu.

+To run OCLint, choose the OCLint target and make sure you have OCLint installed.
+[Download it](http://oclint.org/downloads.html) and follow the [installation instructions](http://docs.oclint.org/en/dev/intro/installation.html) to add it to your $PATH.
+OCLint is really customizable, and we'll be using it in the future to do static analysis beyond what Xcode's analyzer provides.
+Check out [this article](http://codeascraft.com/2014/01/15/static-analysis-with-oclint/) for a few examples of what OClint can do.

 #### Core Principles